enders-o/video-streaming-service/README.md

 ## File system service
     - Read/write files from a file storage (local/cloud)
+    - In this case it will be an S3 bucket

 ## sql db service
-    - list of videos and their corresponding path/url
+    - List of videos and their corresponding path/url
+    - Most likely will be MariaDB, since i'm using a mac